GauharSingh/AddNotesReminder-ReactReduxProject/README.md

 ### Simple ReactRedux Project
-A baby React-ReduxJs Project
+A baby React-ReduxJs Project For Absolute Beginners</br>
-You will learn how to use make bundle with the help of webpack,use plugins to minify html,and plgins for extra features
+You will learn how to make bundle with the help of webpack,use loaders to minify html,and plgins for extra features